-The Recommended Plan, Alternative 3E, is characterized by the commitment of additional water to create a quasi-perennial flow channel supporting adjacent growth of emergent wetlands and cottonwood-willow gallery forest.
+The Recommended Plan, Alternative 3E, is characterized by the commitment of water to create an intermittent flow channel supporting adjacent growth of emergent wetlands and cottonwood-willow gallery forest.
 Additional areas on terraces above the channels and in the historic floodplain would be irrigated to sustain mesquite bosques interspersed with riparian shrub.
-Reclaimed water is the recommended water source to support the environmental restoration.
-Water harvesting, that is delaying and temporarily storing or rerouting rain and storm events is also a source of supplemental water.
+Reclaimed water is the recommended water source to support the ecosystem restoration.
+Water harvesting (delaying and temporarily storing or rerouting rain and storm events) is also a source of supplemental water.

-Using these water sources, there are no associated "LERRD" costs with the acquisition of water.
-Providing sustainable water to the project is a Non Federal responsibility for operating and maintaining the project, similar to providing any other utility or service.
+There are no associated "LERRD" costs with these water sources that have been identified at this time.
+Providing sustainable water to the project is a non-Federal responsibility for operating and maintaining the project, similar to providing any other utility or service.

 Implementation of this alternative involves constructing a low flow channel that would convey released flows through the entire length of the Santa Cruz River within the project boundaries.
-This feature will be constructed in a manner to help direct infiltration losses from the perennial flow toward restored habitat areas to be created on either side of the channel.
+This feature would be constructed in a manner to help direct infiltration losses from the intermittent flow toward restored habitat areas to be created on either side of the channel.

-The areas on each side of the low flow channel will include a narrow band where soil saturation conditions resulting from infiltration would be conducive to emergent marsh.
-Cottonwood and willow will be planted on low terraces adjacent to the emergent marsh to further utilize infiltrating water from the perennial channel.
+The areas on each side of the low flow channel would include a narrow band where soil saturation conditions resulting from infiltration would be conducive to emergent marsh.
+Cottonwood and willow would be planted on low terraces adjacent to the emergent marsh to further utilize infiltrating water from the intermittent channel.

-To prevent conveyance impacts that could result from such features, plantings on lower terraces in the channel will be limited to riparian grasses and managed to limit growth of denser more resistant vegetation.
-The higher terraces will be planted with mesquite and riparian shrubs.
-The plan also includes construction and plantings of water retaining vegetation at the confluences of tributaries and permanent irrigation systems for all planted areas.
+To prevent conveyance impacts that could result from such features, plantings on lower terraces in the channel would be limited to riparian grasses and managed to limit growth of denser, more resistant vegetation.
+The higher terraces would be planted with mesquite and riparian shrubs.
+The plan also includes construction and planting of stormwater harvesting basins at the confluences of 8 tributaries, and permanent irrigation systems for all planted areas including the aquitards.

-Cutting back into the historic floodplain to create gentler and more stable slopes would modify the reaches of steep eroded banks.
-Where the sponsor enjoys sufficient existing lands to accommodate this measure, banks will be graded at a 5 foot horizontal to 1-foot vertical slope and planted.
-In those areas where sufficient land is not available the banks will be laid back to the minimum slope that can fit into the available space.
-These slopes will also be vegetated however; a geotextile layer will be installed before planting to increase slope stability.
+Cutting back into the historic floodplain to create gentler and more stable slopes would modify the reaches of steep, eroded banks.
+Where the sponsor enjoys sufficient existing lands to accommodate this measure, banks would be graded at a 5-foot horizontal to 1-foot vertical slope and planted.
+In those areas where sufficient land is not available, the banks would be laid back to the minimum slope that can fit into the available space.
+These slopes would also be vegetated.
+However, a geotextile layer would be installed before planting to increase slope stability.
 This treatment is not intended to prevent lateral channel migration during catastrophic events.
-However, it will reestablish a hydrologic connection to the river; reduce the frequency of bank failure during intermediate events.
+However, it would reestablish a hydrologic connection to the river and reduce the frequency of bank failure during intermediate events.

-Estimated Fair Market Value of approximately 200 parcels in the project is \$23,942,106.
-Additional incidental costs associated with acquisition would include, but are not limited to administration, title, closing, appraisals, survey, attorneys and mapping.
-These are estimated at 10% of acquisitions total Fair Market Value or \$2.3 million.
+The estimated Fair Market Value of approximately 200 parcels in the project is \$23,942,106.
+Additional incidental costs associated with acquisition would include, but are not limited to, administration, title, closing, appraisals, survey, attorneys and mapping.
+These are estimated at 10% of acquisitions total Fair Market Value, or \$2.3 million.
 This provides a grand total LERRD acquisition and estimated LERRD cost of \$26,242,106.